 The Saratoga Poncho Top is constructed from two rectangles, making this about the easiest summer crochet top you could put together.
 And while the lace stitches might look a little fancy, I promise you that they’re just interesting enough to keep you engaged, but definitely not too complex to do while you’re watching TV.

 Don’t let the delicate look of this crochet top deter you–my mom made it in less than a week and she works full time.
 (But also, please don’t feel bad if it takes you a few weeks.
 Crochet is about the destination AND the journey along the way. 🙂 )

 How to Make This Poncho Top Extra Beginner-Friendly

 If you’re a visual learner like me, you might really benefit from the stitch chart I’ve included in the ad-free, printable PDF.
 Sometimes pattern language can sound complex, but a stitch chart can reveal how easy a concept really is.
-You can pick up the printable PDF for $2.99 here.
+You can pick up the printable PDF here.
 (It’s great for mobile viewing too.)
 Scroll down for the full free pattern below!

 I’ve also been thinking about putting together a video tutorial for this simple summer crochet top.
 If that’s something you’d be interested in, please leave a comment and let me know!

 Purchase the ad-free printable PDF with stitch charts here.